 Somatic nervous system

-This system consists of nerves that connect the brain Brain The brain’s functions are both mysterious and remarkable, relying on billions of nerve cells and the internal communication between them.
+The somatic nervous system consists of nerves that connect the brain Brain The brain’s functions are both mysterious and remarkable, relying on billions of nerve cells and the internal communication between them.
 All thoughts, beliefs, memories, behaviors, and moods... read more and spinal cord Spinal Cord The spinal cord is a long, fragile tubelike structure that begins at the end of the brain stem and continues down almost to the bottom of the spine.
 The spinal cord consists of bundles of nerve... read more with muscles controlled by conscious effort (voluntary or skeletal muscles) and with sensory receptors in the skin.
 Sensory receptors are specialized endings of nerve fibers that detect information in and around the body.

 Autonomic nervous system

-This system connects the brain stem and spinal cord with internal organs and regulates internal body processes that require no conscious effort and that people are thus usually unaware of (see Overview of the Autonomic Nervous System Overview of the Autonomic Nervous System The autonomic nervous system regulates certain body processes, such as blood pressure and the rate of breathing.
+The autonomic system connects the brain stem and spinal cord with internal organs and regulates internal body processes that require no conscious effort and that people are thus usually unaware of (see Overview of the Autonomic Nervous System Overview of the Autonomic Nervous System The autonomic nervous system regulates certain body processes, such as blood pressure and the rate of breathing.
 This system works automatically (autonomously), without a person’s conscious... read more ).
 Examples are the rate and strength of heart contractions, blood pressure, the rate of breathing, and the speed at which food passes through the digestive tract.

-The autonomic nervous system has two divisions:
+The autonomic nervous system has 2 divisions:

 Sympathetic division: Its main function is to prepare the body for stressful or emergency situations—for fight or flight.